 (2) Mr. Armes is a trustee of certain trusts pursuant to ESOPs for our employees and employees of certain of our wholly owned portfolio companies owning 984,806 shares (6.3% of our outstanding common stock) on August 25, 2015.
 Voting rights on such shares were passed through to the ESOP participants, who are entitled to vote the shares in their individual accounts.
 As a trustee of the ESOPs, Mr. Armes has voting power with respect to the shares not voted by the ESOP participants.
 Mr. Armes and Ms. Tacke have joint voting power of 238,252 shares owned by a trust pursuant to a pension plan for our employees and employees of certain of our wholly owned portfolio companies.
 Accordingly, Mr. Armes has voting power with respect to aforementioned 238,252 shares, representing 1.5% of our outstanding common stock.
 Mr. Armes disclaims beneficial ownership of the common stock held by the ESOPs and pension plan and these shares have been excluded from the amount disclosed above.
-In addition, Mr. Armes has voting power with respect to 45,000 shares of unvested restricted shares, 2,000 shares of common stock and 9,502 shares of common stock held by JBA Family Partners, L.P., a limited partnership of the shares held by this partnership except to the extent of his pecuniary interest therein.
+In addition, Mr. Armes has voting power with respect to 45,000 shares of unvested restricted shares, 2,000 shares of common stock and 9,502 shares of common stock held by JBA Family Partners, L.P., a limited partnership of which he and his spouse are 50% owners of the general partner.
+Mr. Armes disclaims beneficial ownership of the shares held by this partnership except to the extent of his pecuniary interest therein.
 Lastly, 12,000 shares of his stock options granted under the 2009 Stock Incentive Plan are exercisable.